pedromoussa/lemon-pie-cli/README.md

 `lemon-pie create`

 From there, you'll get prompted to choose which ORM you'd like: Sequelize or Prisma.
-Pick the desired ORM and the environment setup will begin.
+Pick the desired ORM, decide on a name (defaulted to myproject) and the environment setup will begin.
+For the Prisma environment, the setup will run some aditional commands and it may have a longer setup time.